SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - [Formal parameters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenformal_parameter_glosry.htm) of methods or [field symbols](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm) can be specified with generic types.
 - At runtime, the actual data type is copied from the assigned [actual parameter](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenactual_parameter_glosry.htm) or memory area, i.e. they receive the complete data type only when an actual parameter is passed or a memory area is assigned.
 - Among them, there are generic table types.
 For more information, refer to the [Data Types and Objects](16_Data_Types_and_Objects.md) cheat sheet and the [documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types_generic.htm).
 - The following example mainly demonstrates formal parameters of methods that are typed with generic table types.
-The method calls and the tables passed are only possible if the generic types fits.
+The method calls and the tables passed are only possible if the generic types fit.
 For example, you cannot pass a hashed table to a method whose importing parameter is typed with the generic type `INDEX TABLE`.
 Invalid method calls and table passing are commented out.

 ```abap
 CLASS zcl_some_class DEFINITION